 You must hold or expect to get at least one of the following:

 - a first or upper second class honours degree

 - a lower second class honours degree plus a Masters degree in a subject of direct relevance to the proposed research topic

 You must provide official, final results of qualifications used to meet the academic requirements before the start of the studentship.

 If you already hold a doctoral degree or you have been registered on a programme of research leading to the award of a doctoral degree on a full-time basis for more than one year or equivalent part-time basis, funded from any source, including self-financing, you are not eligible for a studentship.

-Your research proposal must be in line with one of DAERA's postgraduate studentship priority research areas for 2020.
+Your research proposal must be in line with one of DAERA's priority research areas for 2020.
 These will be available when the 2020 competition opens in December 2019.

 The application process

 When applying for a DAERA Postgraduate Studentship, you must include a unique research proposal supported by at least one supervisor from the proposed study centre.
 You must also send an academic reference from the institution of your primary degree and the offer of a place at the proposed university, supporting your research proposal.